A Nostalgic Look Back at Scaramucci’s 11 Days in Office

 You win some, you lose some.

 More news was revealed about the Scaramucci divorce proceedings.
-For starters, Ball filed three weeks prior…when she was nine-months pregnant.
-And Scaramucci didn’t even show up to the birth of his child, choosing instead to text “Congratulations, I’ll pray for our child.”
+For starters, Ball filed three weeks prior … when she was nine months pregnant.
+And Scaramucci didn’t even show up to the birth of his child, choosing instead to text, “Congratulations, I’ll pray for our child.”

 The calm before the storm.